adonisjs/legacy.adonisjs.com/docs/docs/guides/database/07-migrations.md

 ## Creating Your First Migration
 Let's begin by executing the following ace command to create a new migration file.

-[note]
-AdonisJS uses the compiled Javascript code for running migrations.
-So make sure that you are compiling your project in a separate terminal window using `node ace serve --watch` command.
-[/note]

 ```sh
 node ace make:migration users
 # ✔  create    database/migrations/1584350623957_users.ts